-I’ve written before about Raymond Briggs’ extensive work from the 1960s and early 70s, illustrating fairy Tales and nursery rhymes.
-Over several books and two massive treasuries he laboured for much of the early part of his career creating one of the most complete visual libraries of Mother Goose and Co. by a single artist.
-It’s easy to see why these often outlandish poems and songs might appeal to someone with Briggs’ distinct view of the world.
+During the 1960s and early 1970s, Raymond Briggs laboured over several books and two massive treasuries containing countless fairy Tales and nursery rhymes, creating one of the most complete visual libraries of Mother Goose and Co. by a single artist.
+It’s not difficult to see why these often outlandish poems and songs might appeal to someone with Briggs’ distinct view of the world.

 ‘Nursery rhymes is perhaps not the best title for these verses and songs.
 There is nothing pretty-pretty pink and blue, babyish about them, They seem to come from the world of peasants, farmers and the labouring poor, They are rough, tough and earthy, sometimes blunt, violent and very matter of fact about the harder things in life.
 A better title might be Folk poetry.’

 Raymond Briggs, introduction to the Mother Goose Treasury

 Among the little pigs and big bad wolves are a number of specifically wintery and Christmas themed poems.
 His second collection, the White Land (1963) comes decorated with a Bruegel-esque snowy landscape, dominated by a big bellied giant, reclining over the streets and houses, cleaning his meat jammed teeth with a useful church steeple.

 Briggs followed this up with another short collection, Fee Fi Fo Fum (1964) and a poem entitled To the Snow.
 There’s a fine absurdity to the juxtaposition of the schoolyard rhyme ‘snow, snow faster, ally-ally blaster’, with the image of an old woman plucking a goose.
 Briggs’ realisation on the accompanying illustration is brilliant, the mop capped lady turning feathers to snow from on high is both witty and beautiful.